| Aquatic weeds

 technology transfer projects with organisations in Australia, Asia,

 the Pacific, Africa and the Americas.
+The spectacular

 results are long-term, sustainable (require little or no additional